ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 severe consequences on software security.
 Unfortunately, checking an `enum` value at the FFI boundary is not simple on both sides.

-On the Rust side, it consists to actually use an integer type in the `extern` block declaration, a *robust* type, and then to perform a checked conversion to the enum type.
+On the Rust side, it consists in actually using an integer type in the `extern` block declaration, a *robust* type, and then performing a checked conversion to the enum type.

 On the foreign side, it is possible only if the other language allows for stricter checks than plain C. `enum class` in C++ are for instance allowable.
-Note however that as for reference the actual `extern "C"` ABI of `enum class` is implementation defined and should be verified for each environment.
+Note however that as for a reference, the actual `extern "C"` ABI of `enum class` is implementation-defined and should be verified for each environment.

 > **Recommendation {{#check FFI-NOENUM | Do not use incoming Rust `enum` at FFI boundary}}**